kunley2/G-wallet/README.md

 ## Salte

-- Welcome to our wallet app that uses face verification to authorize a transaction
+- Welcome to our wallet app that uses face verification to authorize transactions